Overview of the anatomy of the lungs

 You may think that we have made some kind of mistake by saying that the arteries carry deoxygenated blood, and veins oxygenated, but we didn't.
 Here is the trick; even though the widest definition of an artery is a vessel that carries oxygenated blood, and the vein is the vessel that carries deoxygenated blood; actually an artery is every vessel that carries the blood from the heart towards the periphery, and a vein is a vessel that carries blood from the periphery back to the heart.
 Because of this definition, we have an unique example within the pulmonary circulation where an artery carries deoxygenated blood and the vein carrying oxygenated.
 This part of the circulation is called functional because it is not intended for the nutritional supply of the lung tissue, but for the process of oxygen and carbon dioxide exchange within the lungs.

 The nutritive circulatory system of the lungs refers to the bronchial circulation.
 Bronchial arteries supply oxygen to the tissue of the lungs, supporting the primary lung function of gas exchange.
-The 4 bronchial arteries arise from the thoracic aorta: right bronchial artery, two left bronchial arteries.
+Generally, three bronchial arteries arise from the thoracic aorta: a single right bronchial artery, and two left bronchial arteries.
 Additional bronchial branches (sometimes referred to as superior bronchial arteries) may arise from the subclavian and/or internal thoracic arteries, however this is not commonly seen.
 On the other hand, bronchial veins drain the lung tissue into the right atrium via the pulmonary or azygos veins.

 Fortify your knowledge about the pulmonary arteries and veins by going through this study unit.
 Also, don’t miss to read an interesting clinical case of pulmonary embolism.

 Alveoli are the terminal units of the respiratory tree.
 The full alveoli definition is that they are the thin outpockets of the walls of the respiratory bronchioles specialized for the gas exchange.